-Background: A combination of Glimepiride and Boswellia serrata extract reduces Neuropathic diabetic complications by reducing the peroxidase level and improving the antioxidant level.
-The hybrid Liquisolid method includes a combination of two methods, kneading and the Liquisolid method to enhance drug in-vitro performance.
+Background: A combination of Glimepiride and Boswellia serrata extract reduces neuropathic diabetic complications by reducing the peroxidase level and improving the antioxidant level.
+The hybrid liquisolid method includes a combination of two methods, kneading and the liquisolid method, to enhance the drug’s in-vitro performance.

 Objective: The objective of this study was to enhance the in-vitro performance of antidiabetics drugs.

-Method: Tablets of the fixed dose combination of Glimepiride and Boswellia serrata extract were formulated by kneading method followed by Liquisolid method.
-Screening of non-volatile solvents, carriers, and coating materials was performed.
-The design of the experiment was applied to optimize the formulation and validation was done to validate the obtained model from the design of the experiment.
-3 level 2 factorial (32) Design was applied by using Design expert software 11.
-Various pre-compression parameters were performed to check the quality of the formulation.
+Methods: Tablets involving a fixed-dose combination of Glimepiride and Boswellia serrata extract were formulated by kneading method followed by liquisolid method.
+Screening of non-volatile solvents, carriers, and coating materials was carried out.
+The experiment was designed to optimize the formulation and the obtained model was validated concerning the design of the experiment.
+3 level 2 factorial (32) design was applied by using Design expert software 11.
+Various pre-compression parameters were assessed to check the quality of the formulation.

-Conclusion: This study gives an overall understanding of the impact of excipients on the quality of formulation, a critical knowledge to the implementation of this kind of novel application of Liquisolid systems.
+Conclusion: This study enables an overall understanding of the impact of excipients on the quality of formulation, which may provide critical knowledge for the implementation of liquisolid systems.

 Department of Pharmaceutics Anand Pharmacy College, Anand, Gujarat, Anand Pharmacy College, Anand, Gujarat, Department of Pharmaceutics, Anand Pharmacy College